engrik/engrik.github.io/_tabs/about.md

 ---

-I am a transportation engineer with expertise in **network science**, **transportation planning and modeling**, **sustainable and resilient transport**, **machine learning applications**, and **climate adaptation planning**.
+I am a transportation engineer with expertise in **transportation planning and modeling**, **sustainable and resilient transport systems**, **network analysis and optimization**, **machine learning applications in transport**, and **transport economics and policy**.

 I completed my MSc in Transportation Engineering at the **Asian Institute of Technology (AIT)**, where my thesis developed a **Resilience Matrix–Based Bayesian Network** framework to evaluate the resilience of transport systems to flood and climate-related stressors.
-This work focused on practical, data-driven approaches to improve transport systems' resilience in hazard-prone regions.
+This work integrated technical, functional, socioeconomic, organizational, and environmental dimensions and focused on practical, data-driven approaches to improve sustainable transport planning in hazard-prone regions.

 ---

 ### 💡 Research Interests

+- Sustainable and Resilient Transport Systems
-- Road Transport System Resilience and Sustainability
+- Transportation Modeling and Forecasting
-- Network Science, Optimization, and Stochastic Modeling
+- Network Analysis, Optimization, and Stochastic Modeling
+- Multimodal Transport Systems
 - Climate Adaptation and Disaster-Resilient Cities
-- Infrastructure Planning and Policy Analysis
+- Transport Economics and Policy
-- Bayesian Statistics and Machine Learning Applications
+- Machine Learning Applications in Transportation

 For an overview of my publications, see [**Publications**](/publications/)